mermaid-js/mermaid/docs/gitgraph.md

  `cherry-pick id: "your_custom_id"`

-Here, a new commt representing the cherry pick is created on the current branch, and is visually highlighted in the diagram with a **cherry** and a tag depicting the commit id from which it is cherry picked from.
+Here, a new commit representing the cherry pick is created on the current branch, and is visually highlighted in the diagram with a **cherry** and a tag depicting the commit id from which it is cherry picked from.

 Few Important rules to note here are:
 1. You need to provide the `id` for an existing commit to be cherry picked.
 If given commit id does not exist it will result in an error.
 For this make use of the `commit id:$value` format of declaring commits.
 See the examples from above.
 2. The given commit must not exist on the current branch.
 Cherry picked commit must always be a different branch than the current branch.
-3. Current branch must have atleast one commit, before you can cherry pick a commit, otherwise it will case an error is throw.
+3. Current branch must have at least one commit, before you can cherry pick a commit, otherwise it will cause an error is throw.

 Let see an example:
 ```mermaid-example